nuta/ftl/README.md

 FTL (codename) is an experimental microkernel-based operating system that strives to achieve the following goals:

-- Deliver performance comparable to Linux and lightning fast boot times.
+- Deliver performance comparable to Linux.
 - Secure by default, through robust isolation and memory safety features.
 - Compatible with existing POSIX software, particularly Linux binaries.